alvo254/sky/docs/SAD.md

 #### Testing and Validation

 - **Load Testing**
-    - Perform load testing using tools like Apache JMeter or Locust to validate scalability and performance.
+    - Perform load testing using tools like Apache JMeter or Locust to validate scalability and performance.      //Not a priority just a suggestion
 - **Security Audits**
     - Conduct security audits and penetration testing to validate security measures.
 - **Disaster Recovery Drills**
-    - Perform disaster recovery drills to ensure data integrity and recovery processes.
+    - Perform disaster recovery drills to ensure data integrity and recovery processes.  //thinking of trying AWS FIS

 #### Monitoring and Maintenance

 - **Continuous Monitoring**
-    - Set up continuous monitoring with CloudWatch, Prometheus, and Grafana.
+    - Set up continuous monitoring with CloudWatch.   //promethus ...?
 - **Regular Reviews**
     - Conduct regular reviews and optimizations to ensure ongoing performance and cost efficiency.